lettier/gifcurry/README.md

 gifcurry_cli [OPTIONS]

 FILE IO:
-  -i --input-file=FILE          The input video file path and name.
+  -i --input-file=FILE   The input video file path.
-  -o --output-file=FILE         The output GIF file path and name.
+  -o --output-file=FILE  The output GIF file path.
   -m --save-as-video     If present, saves the GIF as a video.
 TIME:
-  -s --start-time=NUM           The start time (in seconds) for the first
+  -s --start-time=NUM    The start time (in seconds) for the first frame.
-                                frame.
-  -d --duration-time=NUM        How long the GIF lasts (in seconds) from the
-                                start time.
+  -e --end-time=NUM      The end time (in seconds) for the last frame.
 OUTPUT FILE SIZE:
-  -w --width=INT                How wide the GIF needs to be.
-Height will
+  -w --width=INT         How wide the output needs to be.
+Height will scale
-                                scale to match.
+                         to match.
-  -f --fps=INT                  How many frames per second the output should
+  -f --fps=INT           How many frames per second the output should have.
-                                have.
   -c --color-count=INT   How many colors are used in the output.
+  -d --dither            If present, uses dither.
 CROP:
   -L --left-crop=NUM     The amount you wish to crop from the left.
   -R --right-crop=NUM    The amount you wish to crop from the right.
   -T --top-crop=NUM      The amount you wish to crop from the top.
   -B --bottom-crop=NUM   The amount you wish to crop from the bottom.
 TEXT:
-  -t --text-overlays-file=FILE  The text overlays YAML file path and name.
+  -t --text-file=FILE    Either a text overlays YAML or SRT subtitles file
-                                The format is:
-                                - text:         ...
-                                  fontFamily:   ...
-                                  fontStyle:    ...
-                                  fontStretch:  ...
-                                  fontWeight:   ...
-                                  fontSize:     ...
-                                  origin:       ...
-                                  xTranslation: ...
-                                  yTranslation: ...
-                                  rotation:     ...
-                                  startTime:    ...
-                                  durationTime: ...
-                                  outlineSize:  ...
-                                  outlineColor: ...
-                                  fillColor:    ...
-                                - text:         ...
-                                ...
+                         path.

-  -? --help                     Display help message -V --version                  Print version information
+  -? --help              Display help message
+  -V --version           Print version information

 Visit https://github.com/lettier/gifcurry for more information.
 ```